Query Links

 Create an element for the main query

-A link to the Query FPCompanyInfo is now added to the Query – Query_1 (Linked from FPCompanyInfo) is a link to a Query and not a copy:
+A link to the query FPCompanyInfo is added to the query.
+Query_1 (Linked from FPCompanyInfo) is a link to a query and not a copy:

-Toggling the Link (updates query on source change) button to No will create a copy instead of a link to the Query:
+Toggling the Link (updates query on source change) button to No creates a copy instead of a link to the query:

 Follow these steps: